huangwanlu/DSA3101Project/README.md

 With all the results generated from our model, we displayed it on our web application, which has been designed to be user-friendly and interactive.
 This allows users to interpret complex data more easily and enables them to seamlessly navigate through our web application.

-Users are able to upload their own csv files, following the instructions that are available in our "Churn Predictions" tab, to generate the churn prediction results based on their dataset.
+Users are able to upload their own CSV files, following the instructions that are available in our "Churn Predictions" tab, to generate the churn prediction results based on their dataset.

 ## How to Run Our Project